What is the MPS Program?

 The MPS Program is a joint initiative of the Australian Government and state and territory governments.

-We fund the delivery of aged care services and state and territory governments fund the program’s health services.
+We fund the delivery of aged care services, while state and territory governments fund the program’s health services.

-The Aged Care Capital Assistance Program (ACCAP) funds infrastructure projects that will improve access to quality aged care services, including for older Australians living in regional, rural and remote areas.
-It is expected MPS providers will be eligible for funding under a cost-shared arrangement.
-Find out more about the ACCAP.
+The Aged Care Capital Assistance Program funds infrastructure projects that improve access to quality aged care services, including for older people living in regional, rural and remote areas.